WXSD-Sales/websocket-bot-sample/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+All contents are licensed under the MIT license.
+Please see [license](LICENSE) for details.

 ## Disclaimer
 <!-- Keep the following here -->